---->

 model mimic equivalents of William Gilbert's dynamic magnetic

-Terella models which he used for many of his interesting magnetism
+Terrella models of the magnetic Earth which he used for many of his interesting magnetism

 experiments.
 Of course such 'gravity robots' could only mimic